 The Voice of the Armenian Church Summer Day Camp is held in Tsaghgadzor, Armenia, and hosts orphaned children between the ages of 10 and 16.
-The Camp, held in July for eight days, exposes the children to comfort, love, compassion, and care, while simultaneously instilling in them the love of Christ and the history of the Armenian Church.
+The Camp, held in July, offers the children comfort, love, compassion, and care, while simultaneously instilling in them the love of Christ and the history of the Armenian Church.

 Warm Hearth (WH) (3rd Village, Arinj, and Jermik Ankyun Geghanist) offers residential living to adults with disabilities who have outgrown the traditional orphanages.
-Yerevan Children Home (formerly Nork Orphanage) is a state orphanage in Yerevan, Armenia, that houses approximately 60 children under the age of 6.
-Yerevan Special School Number 11 for Mentally Retarded Children (Nubarashen) is a state boarding school in Yerevan housing approximately 48 children with special needs.
-Zadik Yerevan Child Assistance Center is a state orphanage in Yerevan, Armenia, that houses approximately 45 children between the ages of 6 and 18.
+Yerevan Children Home (Nork) is a state orphanage in Yerevan, Armenia, that houses approximately 60 children under the age of 6.

+Yerevan Special School Number 11 (Nubarashen) is a state boarding school in Yerevan housing approximately 48 children with special needs.